hpoleselo/lidar_obstacle_avoidance/reference/downsampling/README.md

 - Downsampling creates a 3D voxel grid, which in other words is an approximation over the input point cloud
 - A filter or a Voxel Grid is created with a certain leaf size (three dimensions must be given)

-## Building and Running the Application
+## Building and Running the Application in CPP

 1. Check CMake in our computer: